-Many households bundle their broadband with a phone line (and calls) and a TV service, which can work out cheaper - but check what you are getting.
+Many households bundle broadband along with a phone line plus calls and a TV package.

 If you’re switching your TV service alongside your broadband, you should look at the TV box included in the deal and which TV channels you’ll get.
 If you are including a landline phone service in your bundle, check whether you get any free calls included.

 Bundles can work out cheaper for many households.
 However, if you’re not fussed about having a wide choice of TV channels, you might be better off buying a standalone Freeview box and keeping your broadband separate.

-Are you eligible for a social broadband tariff?
+7. Are you eligible for a social broadband tariff?

 Emma Lunn is an award-winning freelance financial journalist who specialises in money and consumer affairs.
 She has more than 17 years’ experience writing for national newspapers, trade and consumer magazines, and specialist websites.
 She has a particular interest in writing about property and mortgages, and enjoys explaining complex issues in an easy-to-understand way.